-Professional status in Surveying, Architecture or Civil Engineering.
-RIBA part 1 and 2 or international equivalent are essential for entry.
+Professional status in Surveying, Architecture or Civil Engineering from a UK institution.
+RIBA part 1 and 2 are essential for entry.
 A case study project is required.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Months of entry

 Why take this course?

 This professional course is designed to cover current practice issues, recent legal and building legislation and contractual issues.

 You will focus on important peripheral matters on the environment and sustainability, while gaining a broad understanding of the construction industry in social and economic terms and wider issues of practice and project management.